IBM/bamoe-university/docs/guided_exercises/operator/introduction.md

 **If you are using your own OpenShift environment**, follow the steps below to create a project and install the operator.
 If you are trying this lab in an environment provisioned by the Red Hat team, skip to the section `Inspect the Lab environment`.

 1. Create a new project in OpenShift.
-We suggest the name `rhpam710-operator-lab-user1`.
+We suggest the name `ibamoe-install`.

     ![new-ocp-project](../99_images/business_automation/operator/new-ocp-project.png){:width="650px"}